alexdidier/rampc-quadrotor/pps_wiki/faq.md

 ### I added some advertise, publish, subscribe topics but I am not getting the desired behaviour, what debugging tools are avilable?

 If your code changes compile successfully and your node runs without crashing, then the command line tool ``rostopic`` is the most useful tool for debugging errors.
-Open a new terminal and type `rostopic` to read the desription and help files.
+Open a new terminal and type ``rostopic`` to read the desription and help files.

 After launching your node, open a separate command window and type the command
 ```
 rostopic list
 ```
-this will list all the topics that are currently active, including both advertised and subscribe to topics.
+this will list all the topics that are currently active, including both advertised and subscribed to topics.

 Common pitfalls to watch out for are:
 - If there are two topics with a very similar name, then double check the spelling of the topic is identical in both the ``.advertise`` and ``.subscribe`` lines of code.